Ultrasound Scans During Pregnancy – Types, How to Prepare and More

 During the first trimester of your pregnancy, you will

-- Go through a viability scan and dating scan during the first six weeks, which will be followed up by an NT scan between 9 and 11 weeks.
+- Go through a viability scan and dating scan during the first six weeks, which will be followed up by an NT scan between nine and eleven weeks.

 - Discover your due date through an ultrasound scan.

-- Listen to your baby’s heartbeat for the first time in 6 weeks.
+- Listen to your baby’s heartbeat for the first time in six weeks.